 - Maybe it’s time to go wireless?
 Check out our guide to the best wireless Bluetooth headphones.

 A lot of iPhone 7 owners have complained about a mysterious hissing sound coming from the back of the device.
 It seems to be louder when the iPhone is engaged in heavy lifting, such as when a demanding app or game is running, which suggests that it’s related to the processor.
 Put your ear next to the Apple logo and run something that requires a lot of processing power to test for yourself.
 It’s also worth mentioning that many phones and other devices will emit some hissing and other noises when under heavy stress — if you listen closely enough, that is.
 We just don’t notice it most of the time.
 This problem was affecting enough people that both Ars Technica and 9to5Mac reported on it.

 - There’s currently no fix for this, but reports suggest that it’s not present in every iPhone 7, so you might want to return your handset and get a new one.
 If it’s really bothering you, then contact Apple, your carrier, or your retailer and ask for a replacement.

 - If you can’t get a replacement, contact Apple or a qualified technician about a potential repair.

 Issue: Poor battery life

-- Update to iOS 10.3.2 if you haven’t already.
+- Update to the latest version of iOS if you haven’t already.
 Battery drain issues were addressed in updates following the iPhone 7’s launch.